pmehler/decision_tree/README.txt

 	for testing hepatitis classifier:
 	- TestClassifierHepatitis.java

-3. Known Bugs: Final evaluation prints out twice.
-InfoGain() occasionally evaluates to NaN, but this does not seem to affect performance.
+3. Known Bugs: Final evaluation prints out twice due to repetition in TestClassifier.java.

 4. The discussion of results and data asked for in Part2 and Part3: